roman-milk/roman-milk.github.io/karen-6.md

  "Ah.
 I understand.
 I'll build a box around you so you'll have no choice."

  No choice?
 I already had no choice.
 I wanted him so much I was dying inside.
 Couldn't he see that?
 A storm rose on his face, but the sunlight glimmered through the clouds in his eyes.
-Report_Story #2